stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 | `Shift` | Increase speed |

 > [!TIP]
-> All scene view keybinds can be changed in the settings.
+> All viewport keybinds can be changed in the settings.

 ## Move, rotate and skale entities

-The scene view allows you to switch between 3 different transformation modes, that can be used to move, rotate and skale an entity.
+The viewport allows you to switch between 3 different transformation modes, that can be used to move, rotate and skale an entity.

 | | Shortcut | Gizmo | Description |
 | :-: | :-: | :-- | :-- |